 4. Regular follow-ups: Ongoing sessions to progress your programme and build confidence

-Yasir is experienced in supporting patients with post-operative rehabilitation, musculoskeletal injuries, neurological conditions, falls prevention, balance problems, elderly rehabilitation, and chronic pain management.
-His home visit approach allows treatment to be tailored around your personal goals, mobility, and home environment.
+We support patients with post-operative rehabilitation, musculoskeletal injuries, neurological conditions, falls prevention, balance problems, elderly rehabilitation and chronic pain management.
+Our home-visit approach allows treatment to be tailored around your personal goals, mobility and home environment.

-Yasir provides home physiotherapy visits across Rugby, Nuneaton, Bedworth, Atherstone, Coleshill, Polesworth, and the wider North Warwickshire area.
+Home physiotherapy visits are available across Rugby, Nuneaton, Bedworth, Atherstone, Coleshill, Polesworth, and the wider North Warwickshire area.